 Broadcast and digital operating income increased to approximately \$164.8 million for the year ended December 31, 2018, compared to approximately \$161.7 million for the year ended December 31, 2017, an increase of approximately \$3.1 million or 1.9%.
 This increase was due to higher broadcast and digital operating income at our radio broadcasting, cable television and Reach Media segments, which was partially offset by an increase in broadcast and digital operating loss at our digital segment.
-Our radio broadcasting segment generated approximately \$66.0 million of broadcast and digital operating income during the year ended December 31, 2018, compared to approximately \$65.5 million during the year ended December 31, 2018, compared to approximately \$65.5 million during the year ended December 31, 2018, compared to approximately \$65.5 million during the year ended December 31, 2018, compared to approximately \$65.5 million during the year ended December 31, 2018, compared to approximately \$65.5 million during the year ended December 31, 2018, compared to approximately \$65.5 million during the year ended December 31, 2018, compared to approximately \$65.5 million during the year ended December 31, 2018, compared to approximately \$65.5 million during the year ended December 31, 2018, compared to approximately \$7.5 million during the year ended December 31, 2017, with the increase due primarily to lower contractual costs.
-Our digital segment generated approximately \$5.9 million of broadcast and digital operating loss during the year ended December 31, 2018, compared to approximately \$1.5 million of broadcast and digital operating loss during the year ended December 31, 2018, compared to approximately \$1.5 million of broadcast and digital operating loss during the year ended December 31, 2017, with the increase in our digital segment's broadcast and digital operating loss is primarily due to increased investment in video.
-Finally, TV One generated approximately \$94.3 million of broadcast and digital operating income durin
+Our radio broadcasting segment generated approximately \$66.0 million of broadcast and digital operating income during the year ended December 31, 2018, compared to approximately \$65.5 million during the year ended December 31, 2017, an increase of \$455,000.
+Reach Media generated approximately \$10.5 million of broadcast and digital operating income during the year ended December 31, 2018, compared to approximately \$7.5 million during the year ended December 31, 2017, with the increase due primarily to lower contractual costs.
+Our digital segment generated approximately \$5.9 million of broadcast and digital operating loss during the year ended December 31, 2018, compared to approximately \$1.5 million of broadcast and digital operating loss during the year ended December 31, 2018, compared to approximately \$90.2 million during the year ended December 31, 2017, with the increase due primarily to lower content amortization expense and lower selling, general and administrative expenses.